jpritikin/coach/content/docs/me/meditation/_index.md

-I have also studied with a handful of contemporary meditation teachers.[^lenz] What I learned is that there is not much consensus about the precise defintion of *meditation*.
+I have also studied with a handful of contemporary meditation teachers.[^lenz] What I learned is that there is not much consensus about the precise definition of *meditation*.
 I prefer to define meditation in IFS terms:

 {{< hint info >}}